 A downtown Larkspur gem that is sure to please with simple, healthy food in a warm, cozy atmosphere, both indoors and on the covered patio.
 The seasonal menu, inspired by American classics, includes biscuits and gravy; a “BLAT” (with avocado) sandwich; and a daily fluffy omelet stuffed with local meats, vegetables, and artisanal cheeses.

 Located in the Marin Country Mart, Farmshop Marin is a top spot for people-watching and earns raves for its avocado hummus and Neapolitan style pizzas pulled from the beehive oven.
 Indoor and outdoor seating available.

 2233 Larkspur Landing Circle, 415.755.6700

 The full-service Marin Country Mart location features a full bar with seasonal cocktails, beer and wine and the same bay-to-bar philosophy as the Tomales Bay original.
-Oysters, raw and grilled are a must, then check the day’s menu to see what was most recently pulled from Marin’s waters before deciding what to eat.
+Sit inside or at one of the picnic tables facing the Bay before satiating that oyster craving; then check the day’s menu to see what was most recently pulled from Marin’s waters before deciding what else to eat.

 2401 Larkspur Landing Circle, 628.253.5905

 Marin native Anthony Nunes and co-owner and chef Johne Abraham revamped the menu and opened to the public when they expanded the menu at their new restaurant at Mt.
 Tam Racquet Club in Larkspur, adding Mediterranean to the Cal-Mex menu.
 Rice bowls, pita wraps and kebabs with house made gyro and a killer falafel burger will convert even the most ardent chickpea haters.